Introduction to UV Filters Using a ultraviolet filter for a camera lens has been a

 This works the same for cityscape photos.
 Placing the building along the vertical grid lines, creates a more interesting photo for the viewer.

 The rule of thirds is the most common way to apply positioning in portrait photography.
-We often position subjects within two-thirds of the frame, with their gaze along the top horizontal line.
+We often position the subject’s within two-thirds of the frame, with their gaze along the top horizontal line.
 If you prefer breaking this guideline and centring a portrait, that’s okay too!
 Just make sure your subject’s eyes are positioned in the top third, so they’re not lost in the negative space around them.
+Additionally, it’s important to consider the background and negative space in your portrait photography.
+A cluttered or distracting background can take away from the focus of your subject.
+Try to find a clean and simple background or blur the background using a shallow depth of field.

 There are a few things you can do when composing your photo.
 First, use an overlay in the viewfinder to help.
 Eventually, you’ll be able to compose photos without the overlay.